Sermons

 5 March 2017

-It is interesting that immediately after such an important moment of Jesus’ life – God’s public announcement at Jesus’ baptism – this is my Son whom I love – that he then faced a major upheaval in his life.
-God’s Holy Spirit led Jesus into the wilderness for 40 days where he was tempted by… Read more
+It is interesting that immediately after such an important moment of Jesus’ life – God’s public announcement at Jesus’ baptism – this is my Son whom I love – that… Read more

 Listen to HIM.